obsidianmd/obsidian-help/en/Obsidian Sync/Select files and settings to sync.md

 ## Create a settings profile

-Obsidian Sync can sync multiple settings folders to the same remote vault.
+Obsidian Sync can sync multiple [[Config folders|config folders]] to the same remote vault.
 You can use this to create different profiles, for example one for mobile devices and another for your laptop.

 To set your settings folder:

 1. Open **Settings → About**.
 2. In **Override config folder**, type the name of your profile, starting with a period (`.`).
 For example, `.obsidian-mobile`.
+3. Relaunch Obsidian to have the changes take effect.